iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### Solving the convex problem efficiently is hard

-Backpropagation for deep ReLU Networks is so simple and fits dedicated hardware that it is hard to beat even with wiser and more complex tools.
-However, a lot of time is lost in rollbacks whenever a model reaches a bad minimum or explodes as we tried too high of a learning rate.
-Convex problems give some hope in directly solving the problem without any luck or tuning involved.
+In the last ten years, deep neural networks have been trained using (stochastic) gradient descent on the non-convex problem.
+The algorithm, the implementation, and even the hardware running the training have been heavily optimized, supported, and pushed by industrial and scientific applications.
+Such networks were practically abandoned for years after being discovered because there did not exist an efficient way to train them.
+Nowadays, it takes a few lines to train a network on dedicated hardware and this might make us forget how much engineering has made this possible.
+This should be kept in mind when comparing a new approach to the problem.

+Training a network with the non-convex problem can be time consuming as it requires tuning hyperparameters and rollbacks(retrieving a previous state) to get out of a bad minimum.
+In that case, the convex approach deals with much fewer parameters and has only one global minimum.

-In complexity terms, the convex formulation with all possible activation patterns gives an algorithm in polynomial time for all parameters except for the rank of the data matrix<d-cite key="pilanciNeuralNetworksAre2020"></d-cite>.
+In complexity terms, the convex reformulation with all possible activation patterns $D_i$ gives an algorithm in polynomial time for all parameters except for the rank of the data matrix<d-cite key="pilanciNeuralNetworksAre2020"></d-cite>.
 In practice and with usual datasets, the rank is high and there will be too many patterns to consider them all.

 There has been some work focused on solving the convex problem quickly<d-cite key="mishkinFastConvexOptimization2022b"></d-cite><d-cite key="baiEfficientGlobalOptimization2023"></d-cite>.
-The first attempt is to take a random subset of activation patterns and use standard convex solvers.
+The first idea is to take a random subset of activation patterns and use standard convex solvers.
 Current convex solvers (ECOS, ...) are not tailored to problems with many constraints.
 There is some hope in considering the unconstrained version of the problem to build an approximation.
 In most deep learning scenarios, it is hard to be faster, or even start to compete against a simple gradient descent running on GPUs.

 | Dataset  | Convex | Adam | SGD  | Adagrad |
 |----------|--------|------|------|---------|